-Your Letters of Recommendation: We generally encourage students to submit between 1 and 3 letters of recommendation.
-We prefer to see at least one recommendation that comes from a person who knows your academic abilities such as a teacher or school counselor.
+Your letters of recommendation: We generally encourage students to submit between one and three letters of recommendation.
+We prefer to see at least one recommendation that comes from a person who knows your academic abilities, such as a teacher or school counselor.

 In addition, pursuant to Title IX of the Education Amendments of 1972 and supporting regulations, Roanoke College does not discriminate on the basis of sex in the education programs or activities that it operates; this extends to admission and employment.
-Inquiries about the application of Title IX and its supporting regulations may be directed to the Assistant Secretary for Civil Rights, Office for Civil Rights, U.S. Department of Education or to the College’s Title IX Coordinator: Mrs. Amy Perkins – email@example.com (540) 375-2597.
+Inquiries about the application of Title IX and its supporting regulations may be directed to the Assistant Secretary for Civil Rights, Office for Civil Rights, U.S. Department of Education or to the College’s Title IX Coordinator: Amy Perkins – firstname.lastname@example.org or 540-375-2597.